 Members of the Public: Joey (V), Lorena Murray (V), Liam Nelson (V), Kyla Aquino Irving (V), and Toija Currie (V)

+Welcome and Introductions

+Chair Anderson conducted introductions.

-Approval of the September 2025 Meeting Minutes
+Approval of the November 2025 Meeting Minutes

-Chair Anderson conducted introductions and called for a motion to adopt the November 2025 meeting minutes.
 The November 2025 meeting minutes were not provided for the committee in time, so approval will be deferred until February meeting.

 YLF 2025/2026 Budget Updates

 The 2025 budget closeout revealed a higher carryover amount than initially thought.
 The committee agreed to vote on the 2026 budget at the February meeting, after formal distribution to members.
-A concern was raised about the budget estimates for ASL interpretive services and real-time captioning, noting that these costs could increase significantly if there are deaf or hard of hearing delegates selected for YLF 2026.
+A concern was raised about the budget estimates for ASL interpreting services and real-time captioning, noting that these costs could increase significantly if there are delegates who are Deaf or Hard of Hearing selected for YLF 2026.
 After the questions, the budget estimates will be adjusted should this occur.

 YLF 2026 Workgroups